Harmar campaign: Analysis

 Historical analysis of the Harmar campaign has been difficult.
 Eyewitness accounts contradict one another on key points, and Native American accounts are not well documented.
 A great deal of mistrust was present between the U.S. regulars and the militia.
-Knox had hoped that veteran frontier fighters from Pennsylvania and Kentucky would join the campaign, but notable militia leaders refused to participate, and enlisted pay was very low, especially during the harvest season when militia members were needed at home.
+Knox had hoped that veteran frontier fighters from Pennsylvania and Kentucky would join the campaign, but notable militia leaders refused to participate, and enlisted pay was very low, especially during the harvest season when farmers offered higher wages to workers.
 Few experienced frontiersmen took part in the campaign; many instead paid recent immigrants to take their place.
 Lieutenant Ebenezer Denny wrote that the militia "appear to be raw and unused to the gun or the woods," and many arrived unfit for duty or unarmed.

 The troops were assembled in September, and the campaign had to be completed before winter set in, or the pack horses which carried the troops' supplies would starve for lack of grazing vegetation.
-The Army had no time to train the militia before the start of the campaign.
+This lack of time meant that the new troops were taught little beyond how to load and shoot.
 Harmar viewed the militia with contempt, and the militia reciprocated by accusing Harmar of drunkenness, cowardice, and incompetence.

-The U.S. force under Harmar had considerable trouble moving through the woodlands.
-There were no suitable roads, and the army lost a third of their packhorses through negligence or theft.
-The contracts provided compensation for the horse owners, such that the loss of an animal could be profitable.
-Major Hamtramck's western wing had been forced to turn back, and he thought his mission had been a failure.
-However, he later learned that a force of 600 warriors had been assembled to challenge him.
+The forces under Harmar had considerable trouble moving through the woodlands.
+There were no suitable roads, resulting in precious hours being wasted as the Americans cut their way through the backcountry, and over a third of the packhorses leased for the campaign were lost through negligence or theft.
+Army contracts promised compensation for horses that died while in service, giving farmers an incentive to provide weak or ill animals they had no use for.

+Major Hamtramck's western wing had been forced to turn back early, and he thought his mission had been a failure.
+However, he later learned that a force of 600 warriors had been sent in pursuit of him.
 Since his primary mission was to divert attention away from Harmar's main force, his mission had arguably been accomplished.